fedbon/sample-spring-cloud-microservices-booklibrary/README.md

 ### Kafka Integration for Voting Authors
 Book Library seamlessly integrates with Kafka to facilitate real-time processing of voting for authors across the microservices ecosystem.
 Kafka serves as a distributed streaming platform, enabling seamless communication between microservices and providing reliable, scalable, and fault-tolerant messaging.
 By leveraging Kafka's publish-subscribe model, Book Library efficiently handles voting events, ensuring that updates regarding author ratings and popularity are promptly propagated throughout the system.
 This integration enhances the overall voting experience for users and enables Book Library to effectively capture and respond to user preferences in real-time, fostering a dynamic and engaging user experience.

+### Gateway Server
+Central entry point routing requests to microservices, providing a unified interface for clients.
+To access the Gateway Server, use the following URL: `http://localhost:8080`

+### Eureka Discovery Server
+Uses Eureka server for service registration and discovery, ensuring seamless communication between microservices.

-## Features
+## Functional Services

-- **Book Management**: Allows users to perform operations on books, view detailed information such as title, author, genre, publication date, and ratings, and interact with comments.
+- **Book Service**: Allows users to perform operations on books, view detailed information such as title, author, genre, publication date, and ratings, and interact with comments.

   | Method | Path                          | Description                                                            |
   |--------|-------------------------------|------------------------------------------------------------------------|